ARM-software/acle/main/acle.md

 * Fixed incorrect system register dependencies in Function Multi Versioning.
 * Added a requirement for function version declaration in Function Multi Versioning.
+* Fixed some rendering issues in the online Markdown documentation and fixed a misplaced anchor.

 ### References